deadlydog/deadlydog.github.io/_posts/2023-08-17-How-and-where-to-properly-define-classes-and-enums-in-your-PowerShell-modules.md

 ### PowerShell classes are a bit of a mess

-As you can see from the need of this article, as well as all of the possible answers to [this Stack Overflow question](https://stackoverflow.com/questions/31051103/how-to-export-a-class-in-a-powershell-v5-module) on how to export classes from a module, working with PowerShell classes in modules is not as clear and straightforward as it could be.
+As you can see from the need of this article, as well as all of the possible answers to [this Stack Overflow question](https://stackoverflow.com/questions/31051103/how-to-export-a-class-in-a-powershell-v5-module) on how to export classes from a module, working with PowerShell native classes in modules is not as clear and straightforward as it could be.

 Classes and enums are extremely useful, so I hope that PowerShell will continue to improve the experience of using them.

-### Use C# classes inline in your PowerShell

-As mentioned in one of [the Stack Overflow answers](https://stackoverflow.com/a/41489814/602585), you can technically define C# classes and enums inline in PowerShell as a string.
-I have not played around with this technique in many years since classes were introduced in PowerShell 5.
-It is a bit ugly, as you lose syntax highlighting and editor intellisense and checks, but it does work.

 ### Create your module in C# instead of PowerShell